lodash/lodash/doc/README.md

 ### <a id="_invertobject-multivaluefalse"></a>`_.invert(object, [multiValue=false])`
 <a href="#_invertobject-multivaluefalse">#</a> [&#x24C8;](https://github.com/lodash/lodash/blob/master/lodash.js#L2561 "View in source") [&#x24C9;][1]

 Creates an object composed of the inverted keys and values of the given object.
-If an object contains duplicate values, subsequent values will overwrite property assignments of previous values unless `multiValue` is `true`.
+If the given object contains duplicate values, subsequent values will overwrite property assignments of previous values unless `multiValue` is `true`.

 #### Arguments
 1. `object` *(Object)*: The object to invert.
-2. `[multiValue=false]` *(boolean)*: Allow multiple values per key in the inverted object.
+2. `[multiValue=false]` *(boolean)*: Allow multiple values per key.

 #### Returns
 *(Object)*: Returns the created inverted object.